swiftlang/swift/docs/ErrorHandling.md

 ## Importing Cocoa

-If possible, Swift\'s error-handling model should transparently work with the SDK with a minimal amount of effort from framework owners.
+If possible, Swift's error-handling model should transparently work with the SDK with a minimal amount of effort from framework owners.

 We believe that we can cover the vast majority of Objective-C APIs with